chandrasantos/chandrasantos/README.md

 ##  📚🌱 I am currently self-studying Python.
-👩‍💻🦾 I can help you about SQL, spreadsheets, Power BI.
+👩‍💻🦾 I can help you about SQL, spreadsheets, Power BI and GitHub.

 # Certificates: